devgitt82/Studia-C-Sharp--POB-Manager/README.md

-# Ship Personnell On Board Manager.
+# Merchant Ship Personnell On Board Manager.

 POB manager ASP.NET MVC app prepared as a support to Ship's Admin regular duties on board a merchant vessel.